 Advise participants they will be provided sufficient time and resources to prepare their demonstration.
-In addition, participants will be required to successfully complete a final DRE Condensed IDC written examination (scoring an 80% or better).
+In addition, participants will be required to successfully complete a final DRE IDC written examination (scoring an 80% or better).

-To successfully complete the class participants must complete the following:
+To successfully complete the course, participants must accomplish the following:

 - Classroom presentations

-- Presentation feedback
+- Provide presentation feedback to other participants

-- Written Examination (minimum of 80%)
+- Written examination (minimum of 80%)

+- Conduct coaching proficiency